+When building a website, you want to be able to add as many features as you need.
 For example, you might want to install Google Analytics on your site to track your visitors’ interactions.
 Unfortunately, this isn’t possible on Squarespace because they don’t allow you to add any third-party scripts on your site.

-Similarly, as you grow, you may want to integrate a storefront onto your site for selling your merchandises.
+As you grow, you may want to integrate a storefront onto your site for selling your merchandises.
 Squarespace’s storefront feature is limited, which means you can’t build a professional eCommerce store on the platform.

 On the other hand, WordPress is a highly-flexible platform that allows you to build any type of website, any way you want.
 Not only can you customize the look and feel of your site, but you can also extend its functionalities as easy as installing the right plugin.